ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/sdb: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     ```

 * To confirm that no local disks are included in the list multipath devices, display the current configuration with verbosity level 3.
-The output of the following command displays the devices and shows which ones were added to the blacklist.
+The output of the following command displays the devices and also shows which ones were added to the blacklist.
    ```
    multipath -l -v 3 | grep sd <date and time>
    ```